hetec/SdeArchivist/doc/source/general.rst

 **Error message on saving the request table entries**

 Close and reopen ArcGIS.
 Subsequently connect the request and content table again.

+**ERROR 99999 during the import of the XML Workspace Document with: Values out of range**

+This is a business error with the used spatial reference system.
+The data or spatial reference system of the data must fit into the reference system of the surrounding data set (for example a Feature Data Set)